gvwilson/thirdbit/src/fiction/iffy/index.md

 The greenhouse had double walls and an airlock door.
 Inside was dry and warm.
+Bicycles of various sizes and in various degrees of repair huddled side by side like sheep at a trough.
 Row upon row of shelves held square pots of heather, moss, and pine seedlings,